DhanushkumarSiv/ENCODER8TO3DATAFLOW/README.md

 ![image](https://github.com/user-attachments/assets/2e04e060-60ef-4225-829e-62970c497f31)

-**RESULTS**
+**RESULT :**

 Thus, the implementation of the Encoder 8 to 3 in Dataflow Modelling using Verilog and the validation of its functionality through functional tables has been completed.